How to Throw a St. Patrick’s Day Party

 Reference rainbows in your crudites

 Irish legend has it that if you captured a leprechaun, he’d barter for his escape by “revealing” the location of his pot of gold.
-Being clever and mischeivous, he’d then point to a rainbow and tell you the gold could be found at its end (knowing full well there’s no way to find it).
-Reference the rainbow of Irish lore with this edible rainbow, which can double as a delicious focal point.
+Being clever and mischievous, he’d then point to a rainbow and tell you the gold could be found at its end (knowing full well there’s no way to find it).
+Reference the rainbow of Irish lore in your crudites and pair it with this tangy crudite dip!

 Celebrate those crafty creatures